Finaly Affair: Kidnapping charges and bribery attempts

 On June 11, 1952, the courts once again insisted that Brun turn the boys over to their family.
-Brun lost her finalappeal in July of the same year, but did not present the boys as ordered.
+Brun lost her final appeal in July of the same year, but did not present the boys as ordered.
 Mother Antonine of Notre-Dame de Sion hid the boys at Notre-Dame de la Viste College in Marseille under the names Louis and Marc Quadri.
 Nuns then moved the boys between Catholic institutions in Lugano, Switzerland, Paris, Voiron, Marseille, and Bayonne, where they were hidden under the names Francois Martella and Antoine Olivieri.

 On August 12, 1952, Anni Finaly's brother and the boys' uncle, Otto Schwartz, received a visit from Eugen Berthold, a Franciscan father from Vienna.
 Schwartz was living in Gmuend, Austria, after returning from exile in Shanghai.
 Berthold presented Schwartz with a letter from Brun in which she asked him to designate her as the boys' guardian so she could enroll them in a state school.
 Schwartz was aware of the custody case and would not provide a signed statement.
 On September 12, Berthold wrote a letter to Schwartz at the direction of Brun.
 In the letter, Brun offered to pay for Schwartz's train ticket so he could visit the boys at a Franciscan monastery in Strasbourg.
 Schwartz traveled the 34 hours to Strasbourg and visited the monastery twice upon arrival, but Brun refused to produce the boys.
 Brun claimed that the boys were now at a convent in Grenoble and offered to drive Schwartz there.
 Schwartz accepted after which Brun stated that she had lied and the boys were actually at a school in Chambéry, but Schwartz was not welcome there.
 Brun attempted to bribe Schwartz to say that he had visited her over Christmas or Easter and had given her guardianship.
 Brun then stated that she knew of a Swiss bank account in Fritz Finaly's name and that she would provide Schwartz with the papers needed to access the account if he agreed to a custody arrangement.
 Schwartz refused and filed an affidavit detailing his dealings with Brun.

 Brun was detained for kidnapping on September 16, 1952.
 She was released in November, a decision that was opposed by the prosecution.
 The decision resulted in increased media coverage and interest in the case.

 Brun was arrested on January 29, 1953, but still refused to disclose the boys' location.
 Fearing the boys would be found, Mother Antonine had priests lead them on foot through the Pyrenees to San Sebastian, Spain.
 Mother Antonine was arrested on kidnapping charges in February 1953.
 Dozens of accomplices were arrested around the same time.
 Photos of the arrests brought the case national attention.